Discordi0/Practice/HBT/Machines/Support.md

 A: 5985

-I had to run the nmap
+I had to run the nmap scan again, to check all ports (-p-)

-Q7:
+Q7: Submit the flag located on the support user's desktop.

-A:
+A: 4064b30c7a2919feb2e06a32f0810c28

+Googling what that port is for, and then using evil-winrm i logged in and in /Desktop i found the

 Q8:
 A: